“Delusions of Affability” — Marijuana in 1930s Dallas

 Still, marijuana was considered only a minor annoyance locally — the Asst.
 D.A. even went so far as to say that there was “little use of the drug in Dallas.”

 Actually, throughout the ’30s, a lot of policemen didn’t even know what marijuana plants looked like — one wonders how much marijuana-related activity was going on all around them in plain view?
-In these early days, when the police did stumble onto large quantities of “loco weed,” it was sometimes merely by accident while investigating something else — like what happened in this report of what cops found when tracking down counterfeit half-dollar coins (counterfeit 50-cent pieces?!).
-(My favorite part of this story is at the very end: “One of the Mexicans carried twenty-seven of the coins in one of his shoes.”
-Wow.)
+In these early days, when the police did stumble onto large quantities of “loco weed,” it was sometimes merely by accident while investigating something else.

 And then, suddenly — around the mid ’30s — marijuana was everywhere.
 Just in time for the Texas Centennial, when thousands and thousands of potential new customers would be flooding into the city!
-Enterprising individuals were growing it all over the place — in their yards, in their fields with other crops, and even on a little island called Bois d’Arc Island in the middle of the Trinity River bottoms, a few miles south of Dallas.
+Enterprising individuals were growing it all over the place — in their yards, in their fields with other crops, and even on a little island called Bois d’Arc Island in the middle of the Trinity River bottoms, a few miles south of Dallas (where 3,000 pounds was seized in July, 1938).

-Even though the purchasing, the selling, the use, and the growing of marijuana was going on all over the city — in white, black, and Hispanic neighborhoods — the main areas of enforcement were, unsurprisingly, in Little Mexico and Deep Ellum.
+Even though the purchasing, the selling, the use, and the growing of marijuana was going on all over the city — in white, black, and Hispanic neighborhoods — the main areas of enforcement were, unsurprisingly, in Little Mexico and Deep Ellum, areas populated by minority citizens.

 Marijuana/marihuana was generally demonized as a highly addictive drug which caused psychosis and led, inevitably, to all sorts of heinous acts and/or lewd behavior. …Or death.
-A lot of helpful, cautionary exploitation movies began to appear, such as “Marihuana” from 1936 (which, incidentally, had an Oak Cliff child actor — Gloria Brown — in the cast).
+A lot of helpful, cautionary exploitation movies began to appear on Dallas screens, such as Marihuana from 1936 (which, incidentally, had an Oak Cliff child actor — Gloria Brown — in the cast).
+Below, the pomp and bug-eyed bally-hoo adorning the entrance to the lovely Capitol Theater, beckoning the Elm Street passerby to check out the film. …In order to be well-informed.

-Even though most marijuana warnings were dire and filled with exclamation marks, I kind of like this more subdued one: “Smoking of the weed gives the subject delusions of riches, success and affability.”
+Even though most marijuana warnings were dire and filled with exclamation marks, I kind of like this more subdued one: “Smoking of the weed gives the subject delusions of riches, success and affability” (DMN, Dec.
+21, 1936).

 And there you have it, a little slice of unexpected Dallas historical trivia.